billy4479/latex/stochastic-processes.typ

 This theorem is basically the Law of Large Numbers for MCs: in terms of approximated expectations
 $EE_pi [g]$ we can treat MC states as iid RVs.

+Note that this theorem _does not_ require aperiodicity.
+Indeed aperiodicity is needed for the convergence of the average "time" spent on each state (which is what the ergodic theorem says).

 == Hitting times and probabilities